y-kawagu/dcase2020_task2_baseline/README.md

   ...
 ```

-Also, you can check the AUCs and pAUCs for each Machine ID:
+Also, you can check the AUC and pAUC scores for each Machine ID:

 `result.csv`
 ```